chakrabar/chakrabar.github.io/_posts/2017-11-18-new-features-of-csharp-6.md

 There are no theoretical or academic details.
 If you are interested in them, there are tons of resources in MSDN and all over internet, just do your reserach.
 This article will directly introduce you to some of the most useful features of C# 6 in a code & code-only manner.

+C# 6 does not add new framework features, rather gives a bunch of cool new language constructs.
+All the enhancements we'll see, will help developers write cleaner & more precise code.

-## These are covered in code below
+## These new stuffs are covered in code below

 1. Auto read-only property
 2. Auto property initializer